guotong1988/guotong1988.github.io/core_research/_posts/2024-02-01-auto-re-label.md

 ![fig1](/assets/png/auto-relabel/fig1.png)

-In previous work \cite{ref2}, we illustrate our idea in these steps:
+In previous work \cite{ref2}, we illustrate the method of manually correction in these steps:

 Step-1.
-It is a classification task.
-We have a human labeled dataset-v0.
+We assume it is a classification task.
+We have a human-labeled dataset-v0 (training dataset and dev dataset).
 We train a deep model upon dataset-v0 and get model-v0.

 Step-2.
-Using model-v0 to predict the classification labels for dataset-v0.
+Using model-v0 to predict the classification labels for dataset-v0 (training dataset and dev dataset).
 If the predicted labels of dataset-v0 do not equal to the human labels of dataset-v0, we think they are the noisy data.

 Step-3.
-We label the noisy data again by human, while given the labels of model and last label by human as reference.
+We label the noisy data (training dataset and dev dataset) again by human, while given the labels of model and last label by human as reference.
 Then we get dataset-v1

 Step-4.
 We train on dataset-v1 and get model-v1.